andy-maier/pytest-easy-server/docs/development.rst

 Development
 ===========

-This section only needs to be read by developers of the pytest-tars-plugin project, including people who want to make a fix or want to test the project.
+This section only needs to be read by developers of the pytest-tars project, including people who want to make a fix or want to test the project.